 Crystal, Case, and Dial

 The sapphire crystal is slightly domed, but otherwise stays tucked out of the way.
-Hamilton has applied an anti-reflective coating to the crystal, though you wouldn’t know it if you were looking at my very amateur iPhone photos.
+Hamilton has not applied an anti-reflective coating to the crystal.

 The hour and minute hands are mounted straight and look and feel secure when manipulating the time.
 I don’t expect to see the hands fall off on a Hamilton.

 The stainless steel case is built well.
 The tolerances are tight and there are no defects in the workmanship that I can see.

 Strap and Clasp